SOUTH AFRICA HOLIDAY

 The best time to travel is dictated by whether you plan to spend more of your time on safari or along the coast and in South Africa’s other destinations.
 But don’t worry too much – any month of year has its positives.
 Note that mid-December to late-January is peak season and prices go up substantially; this is mostly due to local school holidays.

-Visas are not required for British Passport holders.
-Passports must be valid for six months after your arrival date.
+Visas: Visas are not required by nationals of the United States, the EU, the UK, Canada, Australia and New Zeland amongst others.
 When travelling with children you must produce their full, unabridged birth certificate at immigration.
 There are additional immigration rules if a child is not travelling with both their biological parents – we can advise you on these.

 These Exclusive Reserves Also Have A Handful Of Secluded, Luxurious Lodges That Are Among Our Favourites For A Romantic Safari Break.